Yaoshengtai/Yaoshengtai.github.io/_pages/more.md

 - **I love sports**

-  - I love basketball
+  - Basketball

-  - I love cycling — my longest ride a single day so far is 150 kilometers, and I’m training to get stronger
+  - Cycling — my longest ride a single day so far is 150 kilometers, and I’m training to get stronger

 ---